NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 1/Ghaele.md

 abilities_mid:
   - name: ""
   - name: "Free Blade"
-    desc: "`pf2:0`  **Trigger** The ghaele ends its turn while unable to act or attempts a greatsword Strike that would take a circumstance or status penalty.\n**Effect** A ghaele's blade is implacable in the pursuit of freedom, and its energies can overpower any effect that would interfere with its swordplay.
+    desc: "`pf2:0`  **Trigger** The ghaele ends its turn while unable to act or attempts a greatsword Strike that would take a circumstance or status penalty.\n* * *\n\n**Effect** A ghaele's blade is implacable in the pursuit of freedom, and its energies can overpower any effect that would interfere with its swordplay.
 The ghaele attempts to counteract each effect that prevents it from making a greatsword Strike, gives it a penalty to its greatsword Strike, or prevents it from acting.
 The ghaele can use this ability even if it's otherwise unable to act."

   - name: "Light Form"
     desc: "  A ghaele's body is partially corporeal and partially composed of light, with a color corresponding to the elemental energy currently residing in its blade (see Choose Weakness).
 It can move through solid objects but can't end its action within a solid object."